tokio-rs/prost/prost-types/README.md

 ## License

 `prost-types` is distributed under the terms of the Apache License (Version 2.0).
-`prost-types` includes code imported from the Protocol Buffers projet, which is included under its original ([BSD][2]) license.
+`prost-types` includes code imported from the Protocol Buffers project, which is included under its original ([BSD][2]) license.

 [2]: https://github.com/google/protobuf/blob/master/LICENSE